jennaswa/MDAnalysis.github.io/_posts/2024-08-02-gsoc2024_talagayev.md

 **Release**: [GSoC 2024: 2D visualization for small molecules Release](https://github.com/talagayev/MDonatello/releases/tag/0.0.1)

-During the Google Summer of Code 2024 I was working on the 2D Visualization of small molecules, which is an important project, that would allow people to easily visualize the molecule that they have in their file through the selection of the molecule as an `AtomGroup` in `MDAnalysis`.
+During the Google Summer of Code 2024 program I was working on the [2D Visualization of small molecules](https://summerofcode.withgoogle.com/programs/2024/projects/sfy3kuqc), which is an important project, that would allow people to easily visualize the molecule that they have in their file through the selection of the molecule as an `AtomGroup` in `MDAnalysis`.

 ## Goals of the project